 For all magstripe and chip cards from major issuers, along with contactless payment methods—like Apple Pay and Google Pay—you’ll pay a different rate depending on whether you use a Square Register or any other Square hardware.

-For transactions processed through Square Reader or Square Stand, your business will pay a 2.75% processing fee.
-Transactions processed through the Square Register will be deducted a 2.5% of the transaction value, plus $0.10 per transaction.
+For transactions processed through Square Reader or Square Stand, your business will pay a 2.6% plus $0.10 processing fee.
+Transactions processed through the Square Register will be deducted a 2.6% of the transaction value, plus $0.10 per transaction.
+(If you bought the Register prior to August 20, 2019, your transaction rate will be 2.5%, plus $0.10.)

 If you opt for Square, then you’ll need to choose your preferred version of their software.
 You’ll be able to choose from a free, bare-bones version or a souped-up, more costly version.